Support D.C.’s Historic 100% Clean Energy Bill!

 - Use our form on this page to send your Councilmember an email urging the Council to strengthen and advance this bill.

 - Testify in support of the bill before the Council!
-The Council will hold the first of two public hearings on the Omnibus Act on Tuesday, October 9.
+The Council Committee on Business & Economic Development will hold a Public Hearing on the Omnibus Act on Monday, October 29.
 We will keep our supporters updated when other hearings are scheduled.
 It’s important for your Councilmenbers to hear from solar supporters like you that the bill deserves their vote and should be strengthened to better serve all Washingtonians.
 You can RSVP here and we will sign you up to testify and provide you with talking points for your testimony.
 Even if you can’t testify, please RSVP and join us at the hearing to pack the room with solar supporters!

 - Share this action via Facebook, Twitter, or email with your family, coworkers, and friends in the District to help spread our solar movement!